 The heart of the Dashboard is the plugin manager, which allows you to research, install, and manage all your plugins from one screen.
 Search WPMU DEV’s library of premium plugins, review their features, and install with one click.

 This super handy toolbar appears at the top of every page of the Dashboard, and puts The Hub, a library of usage documents, and our Superhero support team just a click away.

-100-plus plugins are a lot to search through if you don’t know exactly what you’re looking for, so the search tool allows you to search, not just by keyword, but also by functionality.
+The search tool allows you to search, not just by keyword, but also by functionality.

 Click on any plugin to reveal detailed information that includes screenshots of the UI, a list of its features, and the plugin’s changelog.
 Once you find the plugin you’re looking for, click the Install button to install and then activate it.

 In time, your plugin library can become quite large, but multiple filter options make locating specific plugins easy.
 You can filter results using the All, Activated, and Deactivated buttons.